muratk3n/thirdwave/en/README.md

 ---

 I cannot stress this enough.
-That little RPi board has a full blown Linux on it, it can run Python, or any language, or any program that can run on a notebook, or a desktop.
+That little RPi board has a full blown Linux on it, it can run Python, or any language, browser, spreadsheet, or any program that can run on a notebook, desktop.

 ---